-The 2016 coast wide nutria herbivory survey was conducted April 13th - April 29th.
+The 2017 coastwide nutria herbivory survey was conducted May 23th - June 8th.
 North-South transects were flown throughout the fresh, intermediate and brackish marshes of coastal Louisiana.
 Annually, a total of 155 transects (covering 2,354.7 miles) are surveyed for damage.
 The transects were spaced approximately 1.8 miles apart, starting at the swamp-marsh interface and continuing south to the beginning of the salt marsh.
-Due to low nutria population density, salt marsh habitat was not included in the survey.
+Due to low nutria population density, salt marsh habitat was not included in the survey and neither were swamp and other (developed areas and agricultural land) because nutria damage in these habitats cannot be reliably identified from the helicopter.
 Depending upon visibility and vegetative conditions, an altitude of 200-300 feet was considered optimum.
 At this altitude, vegetative damage was identifiable and allowed for a survey transect width of about 1/4 mile on each side of the helicopter.
 Flight speed was approximately 80 mph.
 Two observers were used to conduct the survey, each positioned on opposite sides of the helicopter.
 In addition to locating vegetative damage, one observer navigated along the transect line and the other observer recorded all pertinent data.